The sphericity of the Phan geometries of type Bn and Cn and the Phan-type theorem of type F4: Flip-flop systems and generalized Phan geometries

-Comparing this with \eqref{eq:theta_action} (and recalling that $\theta$ interchanges $\gen{a}$ and $\gen{b}$) one sees that this is precisely the condition for $\gen{\alpha a + \beta b}$ to be $\theta$-stable.
-The number of $\theta$-fixed points can be obtained by counting the number of solutions of \eqref{eq:theta_fix}.
-(Whether there are two or no solutions in the case $\chr \field \ne 2$, $\sigma = \id$ depends on whether $\mu/\xi$ is a square.) \end{proof}
+The number of $\theta$-fixed points can be obtained by counting the number of solutions of \eqref{eq:theta_fix} (whether there are two or no solutions in the case $\chr \field \ne 2$, $\sigma = \id$ depends on whether $\mu/\xi$ is a square). \end{proof}

-We now turn to some elementary abstract building theory in order to link flip-flop systems with generalized Phan geometries.
-We start with the definition of a flip-flop system.